The Onus is on Vendors to Create Time For Radiologists

 Working with the largest global radiology practices, the issue of broken hanging protocols is one of the most pervasive and consistent issues.
 The needs of the average outpatient imaging practice differ widely from those of a teleradiology provider.
 Regardless both struggle universally with hanging protocols, and both suffer from it considerably.
 An internal study found hanging protocols break in more than 50 percent of cases, resulting in an average of nearly 60 seconds lost at the onset of reading.

-HOW TO CREATE TIME
+HOW TO CREATE TIME FOR RADIOLOGISTS

 For a network reading more than two million studies per year, this means radiologists spend more than 15,000 hours each year rearranging images.
 That’s functionally a loss of almost seven full time radiologists.
 ENDEX helps to reclaim time and avoid the negative impact broken hanging protocols have on radiologist satisfaction.
 Regardless of practice size or imaging volume.